-Photoplethysmography (PPG) is a vascular optics technique that can provide composite information about the micro- and macro-circulation [1].
-PPG has many clinical applications, but one important area is the detection of peripheral arterial disease (PAD) due to atherosclerosis [2].
+Photoplethysmography (PPG) is a vascular optics technique that can provide composite information about the micro- and macro-circulation (Allen 2007).
+PPG has many clinical applications, but one important area is the detection of peripheral arterial disease (PAD) due to atherosclerosis (Allen 2021).
 PAD of increasing severity progressively leads to exercise-induced leg pain (intermittent claudication), and if more severe, potentially to rest pain, gangrene and amputation.
 The prevalence of PAD increases with age and is also associated with an increased risk of coronary disease and stroke.
-It is critical to establish a PAD diagnosis in middle aged and older subjects, since other conditions, such as musculoskeletal disease, can mimic the symptoms of PAD [2].
+It is critical to establish a PAD diagnosis in middle aged and older subjects, since other conditions, such as musculoskeletal disease, can mimic the symptoms of PAD (Allen 2021).
 Screening for PAD with PPG could help ensure the early diagnosis of PAD as well as for follow up and evaluating the efficiency of therapy.

-PAD usually affects the lower limb arteries [2,3].
-Toe PPG pulses usually become damped and delayed with PAD progression (Figure 26), although waveforms can also be similarly affected in the case of microvascular disease / autonomic changes [4].
+PAD usually affects the lower limb arteries (Allen et al 2008, Allen 2021).
+Toe PPG pulses usually become damped and delayed with PAD progression (figure 26), although waveforms can also be similarly affected in the case of microvascular disease/autonomic changes (Bryce et al 2022).
 The reason for the damping and delay of the PPG pulse in patients with occlusive PAD is not fully understood.
 Although bilateral pulses are shown in the figure to illustrate pulse distortion with PAD it is important to note that measurements do not need to be carried out on both legs simultaneously.
 It is feasible that sequential measurements could be performed or even measurements only made on the most symptomatic limb.